Why is Intranet Information Architecture so important?

 Good Information Architecture (IA) brings clarity and quality to your intranet’s user experience and should include:

 The titles in your main menu

 Before you start to build out your intranet, you need to map all your information so that you know everything is in the right place from the start.

-1. Use spreadsheets to establish your Information Architecture
+1. Use spreadsheets to establish your intranet's Information Architecture

 Love them or loathe them, organising your content can be simply and effectively organised in a spreadsheet such as Google Sheets or Excel.